Nonlinear Coupling between Motional Modes in Trapped Ion Quantum Processors: Hamiltonian Matrices

 In the Penning trap, the vector potential corresponds to the magnetic field aligned along the axis of the trap, $\mathbf{B} = \nabla \times \mathbf{A} = B_0 \hat{z}$, where $B_0$ is the magnitude of the magnetic field and $\hat{z}$ is the unit vector in the $z$ direction.
 Due to the cylindrical symmetry of the Penning trap, the vector potential is naturally expressed in the symmetric gauge as $\mathbf{A}_i = \frac{1}{2} B_0 \left( x_i \hat{y} - y_i \hat{x} \right)$, where $x_i$ and $y_i$ are the Cartesian coordinates of the $i$th ion.

-The equations of motion can be linearized by expanding the potential energy of the system to second order \cite{Wang2013,James1998,Shankar2019,Dubin2020}.
-This expansion leads to the stiffness matrix $\mathbb{K}$, which describes the restoring forces acting on the ions when they are displaced from their equilibrium positions, see Appendix~\ref{app:tressian} for the derivation of the stiffness matrix.
-To connect the Lagrangian formalism used in other works \cite{Wang2013,James1998,Shankar2020} to the Hamiltonian formalism \cite{Dubin2020} used in this work, we begin by writing the second order energy of the system as a function of the ion positions and velocities.
+The equations of motion can be linearized by expanding the potential energy of the system to second order about the equilibrium positions of the ions~\cite{Wang2013,James1998,Shankar2019,Dubin2020}.
+This expansion leads to the stiffness matrix $\mathbb{K}$, which describes the linear restoring forces acting on the ions when they are displaced from their equilibrium positions, see Appendix~\ref{app:tressian} for the derivation of the stiffness matrix.
+To connect the Lagrangian formalism used in other works \cite{Wang2013,James1998,Shankar2020} to the Hamiltonian formalism \cite{Dubin2020} used in this work, we begin by writing the second order energy of the system as a function of the ion position displacements and velocities.
 We show that the matrix $\mathbb{E}$ associated with the second order energy $E^{(2)}$ can be transformed into the Hamiltonian matrix $\mathbb{H}$.

 The second order energy of the linearized system can be expressed in terms of the stiffness matrix $\mathbb{K}$ and the mass matrix $\mathbb{M}$: